DuyguTuncer/chops-assignment/README.md

 1) "Split method is applied to the data argument, to make each word in string that gets passed via the argument -data- as an array item, so that array methods can be applicable on the next steps.

  -Arter this step, filter method is applied to filter the items in the curly brackets."
+ -Slice() method is applied to filter the string items that has double curly brackets on the beggining and at the end.

 2)